 These figures show the population size of each patch over time (dark lines), with the total number of emigrants as a grey line in the background.
 The second replicate seems to have more extinction events (indicated by vertically dropping lines) than the first, despite having the same extinction rate or, indeed, identical starting conditions.
 The question now is why the first replicate went extinct when the second one made it until generation 1000.
-The problems start when patch 1 goes extinct.
-Remember that migration one patch down after is easier than migration one patch up.
-It is therefore the previous patch that has the main responsibility for recolonization.
+The problems start for the first replicate when patch 1 goes extinct at generation 342.
+Remember that migrating one patch further is easier than migration one patch back.
+It is therefore the previous patch that has the main responsibility for recolonisation.
 But patch 1 does not have a previous patch, so the chance of patch 1 being recolonized is very low.
 Once the population on patch 1 is extinct, a domino effect might start.
-Patch 2 goes extinct (simultaneously with patch 5, which recovers quickly) and cannot be recolonized easily, since patch 1 was extinct.
-Moreover, as the number population reduces (and with it the total number of individuals), the total number of emigrants drops, reducing the chance of colonization even further.
-In the first replicate we can very clearly see that the patches go extinct in order, ending with patch 6 which survived 200 generations al alone but could not provide enough colonizers for the other patches.
-During the second replicate, patch 1 goes extinct 3 times (around ~generation 20, 100 and 580), but twice had the luck that many migrants were around to recolonize it.
-After its last extinction, it is not being recolonized any more.
+Patch 2 goes extinct at generation 355 (almost simultaneously with patch 5, which recovers quickly) and cannot be recolonized easily, since patch 1 was already extinct.
+Moreover, as the number of populations reduces (and with it the total number of individuals), the total number of emigrants drops, reducing the chance of colonisation even further.
+In the first replicate we can very clearly see that the patches go extinct in order, ending with patch 6 which survived 200 generations al alone but could not provide enough colonisers for the other patches.
+During the second replicate, patch 1 goes extinct 3 times (around ~generation 20, 100 and 580), but twice had the luck that many migrants were around to recolonise it.
+After its last extinction, it is not being recolonised any more.

 Here we analysed the order of events in two specific cases, but perhaps we can find some patterns across the data.
 We could use R to extract more data from our sheet, but luckily qN already has the average values of each statistic across all our simulations.
 Open the file simulation_mean.txt and you will see the same columns as in the simulation_stats.txt file, but now they contain the average values across simulations (hence the column ‘replicate’ is missing).
 So we see for example that at generation 6 the total population size in our simulation was on average 27.95 individuals across replicates.
 Moreover, we have a column extra: alive.rpl shows how many of our 20 replicates are still ‘alive’, meaning still have individuals in them.
 This is important information, because all the values are averages across alive replicates only.
 See for example the graph below.